jkeefe/newmark-online-investigations/README.md

 - Fabrication of information, quotes, or sources.
 - Impeding the work of others.

-# Syllabus and Class Notes
+# Class Plan

-Generally, each class will start with a knowledge-building lesson and/or discussion.
-Specific class notes for these lessons will be posted on this site before each class.

-After a break, you will usually work directly on your investigation — coordinating with teammates, conducting research, analyzing data, making charts, writing, and/or meeting with the instructor.

 Below is a rundown of what I expect we'll cover in our weeks together.
 Be very aware, though, that this is a live journalism class: we will be working on real investigations we hope to publish, and we won't know the shape of those investigations at the outset.
-That means our class plans may change.
+That means our class plans may change to help you succeed in your investigation.
 Significant changes in class lessons, topics, or plans will be announced in class, posted in the `#general` Slack channel, and updated here at least a week ahed of time.

 **Notes** for each lesson will be posted here before each class.